Last reviewed/updated: 14 October 2025

 What is a cookie?

-If you have any questions about this policy or our use of cookies, please contact web[at]centrepoint.ch.
+· If you have any questions about our cookie use, please contact us:

 Last updated: 25th September 2019